radioclone/-/README_RETROVERSE.md

 ## Creator Economy Platform with Account Abstraction

 ### 🎯 What We've Built
 A working creator platform with **ERC-4337 account abstraction on Soneium**, featuring gasless transactions and social login.
-Ready to expand to Astar for Build2Earn integration.
+Ready to expand to **Astar for Build2Earn integration**.

 ### ✅ Currently Working
 - **Social Login**: Google/Twitter authentication via Privy